RyanFrantz/ryanfrantz.github.io/_posts/2019-04-25-failure-is-familiar-safety-is-surprising.md

 While failures tend to capture our imagination there is ample opportunity to learn more about our systems by studying how "things go right" (Hollnagel).
-By taking a new view of safety, Safety-II, defined as "the ability to succeed under varying conditions" we may surface the capacity within organizations that allows them to adapt to uncertain events and situations and keep their systems running.
+By taking a different perspective on safety, Safety-II, defined as "the ability to succeed under varying conditions" we may surface the capacity within organizations that allows them to adapt to uncertain events and situations and keep their systems running.
 Feebly attempting to apply the law of variety, here, the more we understand about how people interoperate with their systems the more we can apply that knowledge to regulate them.
 The presence of expertise is the driving force behind the safety of our systems.

 ## A Failure by Any Other Name...